gregorias/coop.nvim/How it works.md

 1. The coroutine wraps the `fs_read_cb` call and yields as soon as the `fs_read_cb` yields.
-2. The coroutine uses a callback that makes the I/O thread resumes the coroutine.
+2. The coroutine uses a callback that makes the I/O thread resume the coroutine.
 The actual result processing happens within the body of the coroutine.